Services we provide

 Yes, if you are selling your house

 It is also recommended to have a pool barrier consultation if you are buying a property, even if there is a current Certificate of Compliance in place, as issues may have arisen since the Certificate of Compliance was issued.
 Inspections are 'point in time' inspections, and what was compliant when the inspection was undertaken may not be compliant now.
 Or, and we have noted this more commonly than one would expect, a previous inspection has 'missed' issues of non-compliance, and at a next inspection YOU shall be responsible for rectifying these.
+Please note: an inspection on a pool under the Swimming Pools Act 1992 can only be requested by the current owner.

 Since 29 April, 2016, when selling your house, you need to have one of the following attached to your Contract of Sale: